From: crisco13

 Date: 12-19-2005, 01:57 PM (11 of 20)

-I too am looking for an embroidery machine but am looking at a high end one.
+Hi everyone, I too am looking for an embroidery machine but am looking at a high end one.
 So far I have looked at the Husqavarna, Janome, Berina, and Pfaff.
 The Pfaff is out but the other three are still in the running.
 I really like the Husky SE model but the Berina has the capability of resizing the number of stitches when enlarging or making smaller.
 The Janome has the largest hoop size.
 I keep looking, and looking, and looking.
 What are your opinions.
+Ann Learning is a journey, not a race.

 User: Ann Made